dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 The guidance in this article isn't meant to replace the primary [Microsoft Graph documentation](/graph/) and additional Azure security guidance in other Microsoft documentation sets.
 Assess the security guidance in the [Additional resources](#additional-resources) section of this article before implementing Microsoft Graph in a production environment.
 Follow all of Microsoft's best practices to limit the attack surface area of your apps.

 > [!IMPORTANT]
 > The scenarios described in this article apply to using Microsoft Entra (ME-ID) as the identity provider, not AAD B2C.
 Using Microsoft Graph with a client-side Blazor WebAssembly app and the AAD B2C identity provider isn't supported at this time because the app would require a client secret, which can't be secured in the client-side Blazor app.
-If you seek to have an AAD B2C standalone Blazor WebAssembly app use Graph API, create a backend server (web) API to access Graph API on behalf of users.
-The client-side app authenticates and authorizes users to [call the web API](xref:blazor/call-web-api) to securely access Microsoft Graph and return Graph data to the client-side Blazor app.
-The approach only maintains the client secret in the server-based web API, not in the Blazor app on the client. **Never store a client secret in a client-side Blazor app.**
+For an AAD B2C standalone Blazor WebAssembly app use Graph API, create a backend server (web) API to access Graph API on behalf of users.
+The client-side app authenticates and authorizes users to [call the web API](xref:blazor/call-web-api) to securely access Microsoft Graph and return data to the client-side Blazor app.
+The client secret is safely maintained in the server-based web API, not in the Blazor app on the client. **Never store a client secret in a client-side Blazor app.**

 :::moniker range="< aspnetcore-8.0"